-Early comparisons of the monthly numbers of children born during the last quarter of 2020 and early 2021 seem to corroborate the basic assumptions of a decline: In most European countries, the number of births declined, and the decline seems to have accelerated over the investigated months (Sobotka et al. 2020).
-However, to the surprise of most demographers, later data showed that this did not keep holding and that in many countries the number of births increased during 2021.
+Studies carried out at the beginning of the pandemic seemed to confirm these predictions.
+In Italy, France, Germany, Spain, and the UK, research revealed that the pandemic had lowered people's fertility plans (Luppi et al. 2020).
+Early comparisons of the monthly numbers of children born during the last quarter of 2020 and early 2021 also seem to corroborate the basic assumptions of a fertility decline: In most European countries, the number of births declined, and the decline seems to have accelerated over the investigated months (Sobotka et al. 2020).
+However, to the surprise of most demographers, later data showed that this did not keep holding and that in many countries the number of births instead increased during 2021.
 This certainly applies to the Nordic countries: In Denmark, Finland, Iceland and Norway, the number of births increased already during the first quarter of 2021 (Rotkirch 2021; Andersen 2021; Statistics Denmark 2021; Visir 2021).
-It also applies to Sweden, whose monthly TFRs during 2021 suggest a clear trend reversal from previous fertility declines and an increase in Swedish birth rates during that year (Figure 5; Statistics Sweden 2021b).
+It also applies to Sweden, whose monthly TFRs during 2021 suggest a clear trend reversal from previous fertility declines and a minor increase in Swedish birth rates during that year (Figure 5; Statistics Sweden 2021b).